Prevent burnout

 Improve relationships:

-• Set boundaries for yourself in terms of what you will and will not do – be okay with saying “no”
+• Set boundaries around what you will and won’t do – be okay with saying “no”

 • Avoid toxic people and situations